Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Introduction

-Unfortunately, few research works have studied the view selection methods in multi-view counting and localization for the estimation of the whole scene.
+Unfortunately, few research works have studied the view selection issue in multi-view counting and localization for whole scene performance.
 In addition, the two-stage solution divides the view selection and downstream task model training into 2 separate stages, where the priors used for view selection may not be optimal settings for the downstream tasks.
 Furthermore, to reduce the annotation effort, sometimes only limited views are labeled, causing extra difficulties for downstream model learning.
-A recent method MVSelect \cite{hou2024learning} proposed a reinforcement learning (RL) framework for view selection and multi-view tasks.
-However, MVSelect requires GT annotations of \emph{all views}, making it impractical for selecting among large numbers of views to save annotation budget, and has a weak generalization ability due to the RL framework, \textit{making it not applicable to novel scenes}.
+A recent method MVSelect~\cite{hou2024learning}~proposed a reinforcement learning (RL) framework for view selection and multi-view tasks.
+However, MVSelect requires GT annotations of \emph{all views}, making it impractical for selecting among large numbers of views to save annotation budget, and has a weak generalization ability due to the limitations of the proposed framework, \textit{making it not applicable to novel scenes}.

-To address the mentioned issues, in this paper, we first propose a novel independent view selection framework (IVS), based on which we further put forward an active view selection framework (AVS), requiring only limited labeled views and with cross-scene abilities.
-Our IVS proposes a view selection score equation based on view and scene geometries, including 3 terms: \textit{the scene coverage, the average person-to-camera distance, and the view diversity}.
-The 3 terms are combined to select views that cover most scene areas to contain all crowds as possible, have the lower average person-to-camera distance to ``see'' the crowd clearly, and have the higher view diversity instead of placing all cameras at the same locations.
-As in Figure \ref{fig:pipeline} top, we first conduct the view selection to expand the selected view group from 1 view to $K$ views according to the proposed view selection score equation.
-Then, we label the selected views and train the multi-view task model with the labeled data.
-The training and testing GT are constructed from selected input views and all views, respectively.
+To address the mentioned issues, in this paper, we first propose an independent view selection \textbf{baseline} (IVS), based on which we further put forward an active view selection framework (AVS), requiring only limited labeled views and with cross-scene abilities.
+IVS proposes a view selection score equation $S_g$ based on view and scene geometries, including 3 terms: \textit{the scene coverage, the average distance, and the view diversity}, working together to cover the crowd in the scene mostly and clearly.
+The 3 terms are combined to select views that cover most scene areas to contain as many crowds as possible, have the lower average person-to-camera distance to ``see'' the crowd clearly, and have the higher view diversity instead of placing all cameras at the same locations.
+As illustrated in the top part of Fig.~\ref{fig:pipeline}, we first perform view selection to expand the selected view set from a single view to $K$ views based on the proposed view selection score equation $S_g$.
+The selected views are then annotated and used to train the multi-view task model.
+During training, GT is constructed from the selected input views, whereas during testing, the GT is derived from all available views.